-Our church is willing to make adjustments to support a Pastor in a shared position.
+Our church is willing to make adjustments to support a Pastor in a shared or bi-vocational position.

 1d.
 WHO IS GOD CALLING TO MINISTER WITH US?

 Describe the ministry goals you envision your next minister co-collaborating with the congregation to achieve.